rohanmahen/backtest-wrsi/README.md

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file in the repository for more information.

+## Disclaimer!

+This notebook and its contents are for informational and educational purposes only and should not be construed as financial advice.
+The strategies and analyses discussed in this notebook are not recommendations to buy, sell, or hold any securities or digital assets.
+The authors and contributors of this notebook are not responsible for any losses, damages, or other consequences that may result from applying the strategies or using the information provided.
+Users should conduct their own research and consult with a professional financial advisor before making investment decisions.
+The market data used in this notebook is believed to be from reliable sources, but its accuracy and completeness cannot be guaranteed.

+By using this notebook, you acknowledge and agree to this disclaimer and assume full responsibility for any and all of your actions.